esa/pagmo/doc/sphinx/tutorials/analysis_unconstrained_problem.rst

 Tests on fitness functions
 --------------------------

-Now we can start launching some of the :ref:`tests<analysis_tests>`.
+Now we can start launching some of the analysis.
 We will launch all of those that make sense for a 2-objective unconstrained problem.

 .. code-block:: python